Dawn Lundy Martin, Director and Cofounder

 Lauren Russell, Assistant Director

 Lauren Russell, assistant director of the Center for African American Poetry and Poetics, is a research assistant professor at the University of Pittsburgh.
 Her first full-length book, What’s Hanging on the Hush, came out from Ahsahta Press in 2017.
-A Cave Canem fellow, she was the 2014-2015 Jay C. and Ruth Halls Poetry Fellow at the Wisconsin Institute for Creative Writing, the 2016 VIDA fellow to the Home School, and a 2017 National Endowment for the Arts fellow.
+A Cave Canem fellow, she was the 2014-2015 Jay C. and Ruth Halls Poetry Fellow at the Wisconsin Institute for Creative Writing, the 2016 VIDA fellow to the Home School, and a 2017 National Endowment for the Arts Fellow in poetry.
 Russell's chapbook Dream-Clung, Gone came out from Brooklyn Arts Press in 2012, and her work has appeared in boundary 2, The Brooklyn Rail, jubilat, and The New York Times Magazine, among others, and in the anthology Bettering American Poetry 2015.
 Her reviews may be found in publications including Aster(ix), The Volta, and Jacket2.
 Russell holds an MFA from the University of Pittsburgh, where she served as co-editor-in-chief of Hot Metal Bridge and received a Distinguished Teaching Award in the English Department.
 She is currently completing a book-length poetic hybrid work tentatively entitled Descent.

 Learn more about Russell and view links to her work.